Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 Not All Experts Agree on the Best Method

 In dog training circles (almost as in political parties), dog trainers often oppose each other in their personal views and beliefs.
 It is not unusual to see heated debates in social media forums and in many comments sections on websites.
 In fact, among dog trainers, there is a popular saying: "Put three dog trainers in a room and the only thing two dog trainers can agree on is that the third trainer is wrong."

 Every dog trainer has a strong personal belief that their training methods are the best, but are they truly?
 Being the "best" boils down to how a dog reacts and the safest, least-invasive methods.

 What Do the Studies Say?
 Reward-Based Methods Win

-Several surveys and a handful of empirical studies have provided some insight on the impact certain training methods or tools may have on dogs.
-One of the most notorious surveys conducted in 2009 determined that confrontational techniques such as kicking a dog, growling at a dog, physically forcing a dog to release an item from his or her mouth, subjecting a dog to an alpha roll, staring down and grabbing a dog by jowls, and shaking a dog, in fact, trigger aggressive responses in at least a quarter of the cases.
+Several surveys and a handful of empirical studies have provided some insight into the impact certain training methods or tools may have on dogs.
+One of the most notorious surveys, conducted in 2009, determined that confrontational techniques, in fact, trigger aggressive responses in at least a quarter of the cases.
+These techniques included kicking a dog, growling at a dog, physically forcing a dog to release an item from his or her mouth, subjecting a dog to an alpha roll, staring down and grabbing a dog by jowls, and shaking a dog.

 Despite the fact that these surveys provide relevant information, their weakness is that they provide insights rather than relay information on objective measures; they also offer limited scientific evidence.
 A more comprehensive evaluation has been lacking, but a recent 2019 study is now filling the gap.